The following comments are credited to Harry Majors, from the book "Monte Cristo Area":

 Update: I have begun to realize lately that only old-timers like myself use the Cascade Alpine Guide.
 For this reason, I have dropped the "East Knob" designation from the title for this page.

-The easiest and shortest approach to Hermans Peak is via the Bear and Pinnacle Lakes trail, and that will be the approach described here.
+The easiest and shortest approach to Hermans Peak is via the Bear/Pinnacle Lakes trail and "Iodine Gulch", and that will be the approach described here.
 There are other approach variations that come from the Mt.
 Pilchuck trail to the west, and more information on these routes to the "Bathtub Lakes" can be found in trip reports on the main Mt.
 Pilchuck page.
 One popular option is to arrange a car shuttle with another party, which allows two groups to do a full mountain traverse in opposite directions.

 You will certainly want to make some time to explore these hidden gems before leaving the area, but for now, you have a peak to climb.
 Shortly after crossing the ridge crest, look up and to the right, and your objective should be obvious.
 There are a number of variations possible in the final scramble to the top, and if you choose your route carefully, none should be more difficult than class 3.
 Upon arrival at the top, looking straight down at Lake 22 (2800' below you!) will take your breath away.
 This is certainly no place to hang out if you are afraid of heights.